kalebcwag/rps_dl/README.md

 press q to quit <br>

 ## Tutorial on how to use test.py
 Run the file, it will open your webcam.
-Press space bar to predict.
+Follow the text on your webcam window.